k8-scalar/k8-scalar/README.md

 # K8-Scalar
 For this K8-Scalar 101, we will go over the steps to implement and evaluate elastic scaling policies in container-orchestrated database clusters using the Advanced Riemann-Based Autoscaler (ARBA).
 Furthermore, additional details about infrastructure and operation are appended.
 The goal is to enable modification of the K8-Scalar examplar to experiment with other types of autoscalers and other types of applications.

-# Comparing autoscalars for container-orchestrated database clusters
+# Evaluating autoscalers for container-orchestrated database clusters
 This tutorial provides more practical know-how for the related paper.
-Eight steps allow us to effectively implement and evaluate elastic scaling strategies for specific workloads.
+Eight steps allow us to effectively implement and evaluate elastic scaling strategies for specific database and workload types.

 The setup of a Kubernetes cluster depends on the underlying platform.
 The _infrastructure_ section provides some references to get started.
 If you just want to try out the tutorial on your local machine, then you can run directly the bash scripts that are provided by this tutorial.
 This tutorial installs [MiniKube](https://kubernetes.io/docs/tasks/tools/install-minikube/).